Tea Leaves (Mad Men): Ratings

+The ratings for "Tea Leaves" were down slightly from the premiere's record-making number.
+It pulled in 2.9 million viewers, which was still stronger than all of the fourth-season episodes except for the fourth-season premiere, "Public Relations".
+"Tea Leaves" also received a 1.0 rating in the 18-49 demographic.
+It built on its lead-in, the second-season premiere of The Killing.

 Critical reception

 Critics were complimentary towards the episode, praising the acting talent of January Jones and the ensemble cast as well as Jon Hamm's debut in the director's chair.
 Some, however, were not as impressed by the fat suit techniques used on January Jones to both hide her pregnancy and convey the character's weight gain.
 Emily VanDerWerff of The A.V.
 Club gave the episode a B+.
 She felt that some of the scenes were too on-the-nose and that some of the symbolism was a little overt.
 VanDerWerff specifically cited the scenes where Don talks with the young girl at the concert as on-the-nose, comparing Don in this scene to Joe Friday.
 She did, however, praise the subplot involving Betty's weight gain as well as the final scene.
 Alan Sepinwall of HitFix said that all of the stories were linked by the threat of replacement and liked the interaction between Roger and Peggy, which he felt was a rare occurrence.
 He said that it was too soon to judge the Ginsberg character and that the Betty storyline was the weakest of the main plots.
 Writer Myles McNutt found January Jones "highly compelling" and the storyline offering a "decidedly human turn for the character, with her lunch with Joyce offering insight that we are robbed of without Betty having any friends to confide in normally."

 Maureen Ryan of The Huffington Post praised Jon Hamm's direction and his "adherence to the Mad Men style" of "subtlety and economy".
 She said that it was not "one of the more profound episodes the show has ever done", but that it was full of "Mad Men-esque meditations on mortality and feeling left behind by changing times."
 Bonnie Stiernberg, writing for Paste Magazine, said that based on this episode and the premiere, season five will be about how "characters must learn to adapt to their changing surroundings or find themselves becoming irrelevant, relics of a bygone era".
 She praised the creative solution to January Jones' pregnancy and the new African-American secretary, who she saw as an extension of Don, who was "also hired by the agency as a way to save face".
 Tim Goodman, writing for The Hollywood Reporter, focused on the "key part" Roger Sterling plays in the season, saying that "since change is the ongoing issue of Mad Men, what has Roger been but unchanged for too long now".
 He also called the introduction of the Ginsberg character a "breath of fresh air."